Dentist Quality Assurance Requirements

 Below is a summary of QA requirements for dentists.
 General information about continuing education and continuous practice can be found in the sidebar.

-Following are descriptions of the categories under which dentists may earn CE credits and the maximum number of credits allowed in each category over a three-year cycle.
+Following are descriptions of the categories under which dentists may earn CE credits and the maximum number of credits allowed in each category over a three-year QAP cycle.

 Category/ Modality